 Oakwell Hall - inspiration for 'Fieldhead' in Charlotte Bronte's novel Shirley and also the end point of the route

-Bronte Waterfall - this beautiful waterfall is located in Bronte Country near Haworth.
+Bronte Waterfall - this beautiful waterfall is located in Bronte Country on Haworth Moor.
 It was a popular spot for the Bronte sisters who loved visiting the waterfall.
 There is a pretty little bridge called Bronte Bridge next to the falls.

 As well as the interesting places above the walk also passes some beautiful scenery including Ponden and Leeming Reservoirs, the Leeds and Liverpool Canal and Penistone country park.
 View Full Details>>